 Here I am discussing this on Private Lives – the history documentary series presented by Tracy Borman and broadcast on UKTV and Yesterday.

 Just how odd was Adolf Hitler – as well as murderous, dictatorial and war mongering.
-Here goes with some things you may not have known about the Fuhrer:
+Here goes with some weird facts you may not have known about the Fuhrer:

 Well, that was how one German journalist summed up a man fit for the shrink’s couch.
 His parental relationships were very Freudian.
 Daddy was a brute or as Hitler ironically commented: “a tyrant in the home”.